 The people are taller and stronger than we are - they make us feel like grasshoppers

-Text Version | Afrikaans
+Text Version | Afrikaans | Italian

 Teddy was quite nervous riding on the bus with his teammates to their baseball championship semi-finals.
 The air was charged with so much chatter and excitement that you could almost feel it.
 Their team had come such a long way to get this far and everybody in their small town considered it no small feat.
 They were their school's heroes but it was hard work, taking time and effort to improve their skills, practicing almost every day, playing weekly games against other teams.
 Teddy and his team had truly given their all and were now enjoying the fruit of their faithfulness and endurance.
 Only one more game and they would be in the finals.
 It would surely be a dream come true.

 team on bus As they drove into the stadium parking lot, he could feel his heart beating faster but he quickly realized this was no time to get anxious.
 Bounding off the bus, the team streamed into the visitors' dressing room to get ready for the game.
-After a quick pep-talk by their coach as the game was about to begin, they marched the corridor, towards the dugout, taking their places on the bench.
+After a quick pep-talk by their coach as the game was about to begin, they marched the corridor towards the dugout, taking their places on the bench.

 Andy was up first up to bat, getting the game underway, when he hit a clean first ball, running comfortably up to first base.